-"Well, we know that she had two sisters and a brother and one of her sisters died before she was born," Klinger offered.
+"Well, we know that she had two sisters and a brother and one of her sisters died when she was four," Klinger offered.

 "Her father took her on a life of crime, she left the family and joined the Army and went to Germany, where she joined this nut organization," Hawkeye added.

 "She married me, we had our son adapted and our life together seemed separate, but complete almost."
 Claus again sounded saddened by the loss of years of marital bliss, but gathered himself together and tried to appear like he was rational.

 "She was an aide to Big Mac, on an assassination errand –" Klinger began.

 "– and she had no chance in hell, so as a registered US Army nurse, was assigned at Tokyo General, where she was given the boot and assigned to us," Hawkeye finished.